MLanguage/mlang/README.md

 and `<n>` is the number of fractional bits.
 The integer bits are unbounded.

 The DGFiP does not publish its internal test base.
-However, randomized test cases have been created for the 2018 income version of the software, in the folder `random_tests`.
+However, randomized test cases have been created for the 2018, 2019 and 2020 income versions of the software, in the folder `tests`.
 The fact that Mlang passes these tests only means that it faithfully reproduces the computation done by the DGFiP using unpublished software.
 Notably, it does not mean that the M sources (published by the DGFiP) and the M++ sources (recreated from unpublished sources) are faithful to